-North Carolina Science Olympiad
+North Carolina Science Olympiad (NCSO)

-UNCW faculty and students along with community volunteers have designed events that will produce scores that will determine first, second, third and fourth-place medal winners, with trophies from state and national organizations going to the top finishers in each division.
-Top finishers will qualify to compete at the State Tournament held in Raleigh at N.C.
-State University on April 26 and 27.
-The top two teams at the state tournament will represent North Carolina at the National Science Olympiad at the University of Central Florida in Orlando in May.
+UNCW faculty and students along with community volunteers design events that produce scores that determine first, second, third and fourth-place medal winners, with trophies from state and national organizations going to the top finishers in each division.
+Top finishers qualify to compete at the State Tournament held in Raleigh at N.C.
+State University.
+The top two teams at the state tournament will represent North Carolina at the National Science Olympiad.

 NCSO activities are funded in part by the Time Warner Cable’s Connect-a-Million-Minds initiative.
 The Wilmington Regional event is facilitated with the help of volunteers from Time Warner Cable, General Electric, Corning, New Hanover County Schools, the UNCW Watson College of Education the College of Arts and Sciences, the College of Health and Human Services and the Center for Education in Science, Technology, Engineering and Mathematics.